harshnative/pySecureCryptos/documentations/verifier_fernetWrapper_v2_2.md

 # Methods -

-1. Encrypt and Decrypt strings
+1. Encrypt and Decrypt bytes
-2. Encrypt and Decrypt bytes
+2. Encrypt and Decrypt string

 <br>